ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 <%= @the_movie.director.name %>
 ```

 Ahhhhh!
 Wouldn't that be nice?
-Having a method at our fingertips called `.director` that we can call on any instance of `Movie` whenever we want to, and it would know how to perform the database query to find the associated record and return an instance of `Director` to us so we can get on with our interface work?
+Having a method at our fingertips called `.director` that we can call on any instance of `Movie` whenever we want to, and it would know how to perform the database query to find the associated record and return an instance of `Director` to us?
+It'd be like an _association_ accessor, the way we have convenient _attribute_ accessors for our column values.

-Unfortunately, if you try it right now, you'll get a big red "Undefined method `director` for `Movie`" error.
-If we want a handy method like that, we'll have to roll up our sleeves and define it.
+Unfortunately, if you try `<%= @the_movie.director %>` in `app/views/movie_templates/show.html.erb` right now, you'll get a big red `"undefined method 'director' for #<Movie:0x00007faadebb9e88>"` error.
+If we want handy "association accessors" like that, we'll have to roll up our sleeves and invent them ourselves!

 ## Instance method review